jwl-7/c0de_gr1nd/python_explanations/reverse_words.md

 ```

 ## Explanation
-* The solution reverses the string and then uses two pointers to reverse each word in the reversed string, whose indices are determined by finding the index of each whitespace character
+* The solution reverses the string, then uses two pointers to reverse each word in the reversed string, whose indices are determined by finding the index of each whitespace character
     * This solution performs each operation in-place
 * The pythonic solution uses list comprehension to generate a string with each word reversed in the reversed representation of the string
     * This solution is technically not in-place, as using built-in functions like `str.split()` create a new object, though they are usually temporary objects with references to the original that do not take up much space